UCL-ARC/julia-hpc-2024/index.md

 ethnicity, etc.) in the numerical computing and HPC domains.
 The outcome of this application will be notified by the end of December 2023.

+**Update (2023-12-21)**: we are no longer taking applications for travel support and have selected the people who will receive it.

 ## Contact

 For any queries contact Mosè Giordano ([`m.giordano@ucl.ac.uk`](mailto:m.giordano@ucl.ac.uk)).